 Children on the SEND register are more closely monitored by the SLT and SENCo.
 A support plan in put in place for the child which contains focused and specific interventions around their area/s of need.
 The impact of these targets and interventions is monitored by the school SENCo and adjustments are made to the programme of support where necessary.
-Where there are concerns beyond the school's level of expertise, school will refer to external agencies with the permission of parents.
+Where there are concerns beyond the school's level of expertise, school will refer to external agencies with the permission of parents as part of the Graduated Response.